 Between philosophers and motivational mentors

 To illustrate the similarities between philosophers and motivational mentors, we focus on two motivational mentors: Brian Tracy and John C. Maxwell.
-Brian Tracy has offered seminars for several decades, written dozens of books and recorded hundreds of videos.
+Brian Tracy has offered seminars for several decades, written dozens of books, and recorded hundreds of videos.
 John C. Maxwell is a writer, motivational speaker, and pastor who has written many books on self-help and leadership.
 He is world-renowned in teaching leadership and in May 2014 was named the number one leadership and management expert in the world by Inc. Magazine ("Top 50 Leadership and Management Experts".
 Inc. Magazine.
 Retrieved May 10, 2014).
 These two motivational mentors can be said to broadly represent the spectrum motivational instruction, and for that reason examining their ideas can provide a solid basis for the comparison with philosophers.

 In general, it can be said that the philosophers and motivational mentors whose ideas are examined here emphasize the present and the future more strongly than the past.
 They argue that where one came from is less important than where one is going.
 This attention to the present and future leads to activism, whereas the preoccupation with the past creates fatalism.
 Emphasis on the present and the future is based on an assumption of free choice, which means that it is possible to influence and change one’s life by taking responsibility, making commitments, and taking action.
 This approach is optimistic and indicates a belief in the possibility of change through action.
 It does not view what exists as a given, but offers a path for change through action.

 Having meaning and purpose in life helps ease difficulties.
 Taking planned action towards goals, through effective self-management, enriches life and gives it meaning.
 We demonstrate this by referring to two motivational mentors and three philosophers, who strive try to teach where life obstacles lay and how to deal with them.
 They offer a method to achieve a meaningful life in this world without basing their ideas and advice on God or reward in the World to Come.